ia0/unsafe-mental-model/src/what-is-unsafe.md

 # What is unsafe?

-This chapter provides the mental model of unsafe, relying on the concepts of the previous chapter.
+This chapter provides the mental model of unsafe, relying on the concepts of the previous chapters.

 ## Anonymous types